GBAF Logo

 May 26 (Reuters) - China has been stalling the approval of Airbus deliveries to signal impatience with European regulators' delay in certifying Chinese-made COMAC aircraft, Bloomberg News reported on Tuesday.

-The Civil Aviation Administration of China (CAAC) has delayed the final approval that allows Airbus jets to enter the country and be put into service, for the past several months, the report said, citing people familiar with the matter.
+The Civil Aviation Administration of China (CAAC) has delayed final approval that would allow Airbus jets to enter the country and be put into service for the past several months, the report said, citing people familiar with the matter.

-Airbus, the European Union Aviation Safety Agency, CAAC and Comac didn’t immediately respond to a Reuters request for comment.
+Airbus, CAAC and COMAC did not immediately respond to a Reuters request for comment.
 Reuters could not immediately verify the report.

 Key Takeaways